Dorset, Ontario: Attractions

 The Dorset Scenic Look Out Tower is located on a high ridge above the community and the tower offers a panoramic view of the surrounding hills and picturesque Lake of Bays in the Muskoka / Haliburton region and is open year round; although the access road is not plowed or maintained in the winter months.
 The 30-metre tall tower sits 142 metres above the nearby Lake of Bays.
 Built in 1967 on the site of the original fire tower (1922–1962), the scenic lookout is open to cars from late spring until Thanksgiving.
 Snowmobilers can access the tower in the winter months.
 The tower as well as the ridge is a dominant geographical feature in Dorset as it can be seen from almost anywhere within Dorset.
 (In 1963, the former Dorset Fire Tower was shown in the opening credits of the CBC TV show The Forest Rangers).

 Dorset is home to the famous Robinson's General Store, once voted "Canada's Best Country Store", owned and operated by the same family since 1921.
-The store was sold by the Robinson family in 2020, and was owned for 18 months by Mike Hinbest before being sold again in 2023.
+The store was sold by the Robinson family in 2020, and was sold again in 2023.

 Lion's Camp Dorset is a resort for Ontarians on kidney dialysis, located a few kilometres east of Dorset on Raven Lake.
 The resort has a dialysis unit onsite in order to provide guests in renal failure with their dialysis three times a week.

 The Dorset Heritage Museum is located on Main Street and features many displays about Dorset's early pioneer life, significant historical past as a major logging community.
 The museum is open on weekends from Victoria Day until Canada Day then Wednesday through Sunday until Thanksgiving.
 Entrance is by donation.